KULeuven-MICAS/accfg-artifacts/README.md

 The figures should be identical (excpet for minor formatting changes) to the ones reported in the paper.

-The DataFrames are printed during benchmarking, and their contents are epxlained below:
+The DataFrames are printed during benchmarking, and their contents are epxlained below.
+Looking into the plotting scripts inside the `accfg_artifacts` folder will provide helpful snippets for digging into the data if one is inclided to do so themselves.

 ### OpenGEMM: